11 Feb Social Ad Spending Report – What You Need to Know

-Whether you are still finalizing your social media strategy or hitting the ground running with execution this year, we’ve compiled the following few social media ad spending trends to help guide and inform your social advertising spending in 2019.
+Whether you are still finalizing your social media strategy or hitting the ground running with execution this year, our social media agency has compiled the following social media ad spending trends to help guide and inform your social advertising spending in 2019.

 Social Media Ad Spending Predicted to Grow By 19% in 2019